hmrc/sbt-bobby/README.md

 #Overview
-This is an Sbt plugin that can be used to ensure up-to-date dependencies are being used in an SBT project.
+Bobby is an Sbt plugin that prevents outdated dependencies from being used by your project.

 #Background
 It can be hard to ensure that distributed teams upgrade to the latest version of a dependency.
 This is a problem when there are security fixes or other reasons to require a library to be upgraded.

-Bobby provides the capability to fail builds which have out-of-date dependencies.
+Bobby provides the capability to fail builds which have outdated dependencies.
 Ideally communications will be in place to ensure updates happen but Bobby acts as a safety net of last resort.

-Currently version 0.5.0 checks your projects' dependency versions against the latest available.
+Bobby also checks your projects' dependency versions against the latest available.

-Bobby will search for your nexus credentials in /.sbt/.credentials.
+If a newer one is available it suggests to use it without failing the build.
+The current version looks into nexus for this, using what is defined in ~/.sbt/.credentials.
+If undefined it skips this step

 #How To Use